eserie/wax-ml/README.md

 ## Universal functions

-WAX-ML uses [eagerpy](https://github.com/jonasrauber/eagerpy) to efficiently mix different types of tensors and develop high level APIs to work with e.g. [numpy](https://numpy.org/), [pandas](https://pandas.pydata.org/), [xarray](http://xarray.pydata.org/en/stable/).
+WAX-ML uses [EagerPy](https://github.com/jonasrauber/eagerpy) to efficiently mix different types of tensors and develop high level APIs to work with e.g. [numpy](https://numpy.org/), [pandas](https://pandas.pydata.org/), [xarray](http://xarray.pydata.org/en/stable/).

-The use of eagerpy should allow, if necessary, to propose implementations of algorithms compatible with other tensor libraries such as numpy, tensorflow and pytorch, with native performance.
+The use of EagerPy should allow, if necessary, to propose implementations of algorithms compatible with other tensor libraries such as numpy, tensorflow, and pytorch, with native performance.

 We currently have a working example for the EWMA module which is implemented in